unrealwork/axibase-collector/jobs/examples/oracle-enterprise-manager/oracle-enterprise-manager.md

 ![](images/oracle_database_example.png)

+* Read-only/SELECT privileges to `SYSMAN.GC$TARGET` and `SYSMAN.gc$metric_values` tables are sufficient.
-* Execute the following test query to verify configuration:
+* Execute the following test query to check the connection:

 ```SQL
 SELECT NULL FROM dual